wuliang142857/osm-styles/README.md

 ## More info
 You can find additional information in the [wiki](https://github.com/geosolutions-it/osm-styles/wiki).
 As an instance, you can find info on the the [GeoPackage branch](https://github.com/geosolutions-it/osm-styles/wiki/The-GeoPackage-branch) which contains a variant of the configuration where both the low and high resolution datasets are stored in GeoPackage files.

+## Change Log

+ - 2024/10/30 Add more icons; Fix the display of Korean characters;